Graduate membership is a transitional grade for those who are working towards Associate (ACIBSE) or Member (MCIBSE).

 If your qualifications meet the standard you will receive an interim registration certificate, use of the professional title for interim IEng/CEng and be added to the Engineering Council Registry.
 Further detail on interim registration can be found on the Engineering Council Website.

-Simply tick the interim registration box on the graduate application form if you wish to apply.
+Simply add 'EC Interim Registration' to your online graduate application if you wish to apply.
 There is a small entry fee payable.